Spain's La Liga rejects Neymar payment over PSG move - source

 UEFA, European football's governing body, told Reuters on Wednesday that had been no complaint received so far about PSG in this respect, adding that it would not block any potential deal in advance.

-(Reporting by Michael Gore; Writing by Sarah White and Blanca Rodriguez; Editing by Alison Williams)
+(Additional reporting by Martyn Herman; Reporting by Sarah White and Michael Gore; Editing by Alison Williams)